apify/apify-docs/sources/platform/actors/development/actor_definition/actor_json.md

 ---
 title: actor.json
-description: Learn how to write the main actor config in the `.actor/actor.json` file.
+description: Learn how to write the main Actor config in the `.actor/actor.json` file.
 slug: /actors/development/actor-definition/actor-json
 sidebar_position: 1
 ---